 - Mind-reading: You assume other people hate you or harbor other negative thoughts, even though they’ve never said anything to indicate as much.

 - All-or-nothing thinking: Extreme thinking can mean you assume the people in your life either love you or hate you.
 If they seem even mildly annoyed, with or without a reason, you take this to mean they hate you and want nothing to do with you.

 The first step in challenging these distortions involves identifying them.

 Once you know what you’re dealing with, try:

-- Reframing the situation.
-Come up with a few alternate explanations for the concerning behavior.
+- Reframing the situation: Identify a few alternate explanations for the concerning behavior.
 Try to give people the benefit of the doubt instead of making assumptions.
 Your partner may not have returned your texts because they felt sick and went to bed early, for example.

 A good distraction can help occupy your mind and redirect your focus from unwanted thoughts.